sf-wdi-31/express-simple-auth/README.md

   $ npm install --save bcrypt
   ```

-3. In Sublime, open `user.js` and require the dependencies your user schema and model will need, `mongoose` and `bcrypt`.
+3. In your text editor, open `user.js` and require the dependencies your user schema and model will need, `mongoose` and `bcrypt`.

   ```js
   // user.js